sdiehl/wiwinwlh/tutorial.md

 Julia
 ------

+Julia is a high-level dynamic programming language designed to address the requirements of high-performance numerical and scientific computing.

 Julia's main implementation is *juliia*.

 Julia is a *unityped* language.

+Julia allows polymorphism by means of *unityping*.

 Julia internally refers to runtime value tags as *types*, which differs from the Haskell notion of types.

+Julia is *compiled* through the LLVM framework.

 Erlang
 ------